 More than 30 state legislatures have enacted shield laws to provide reporters some type of privilege against the compelled production of confidential information.
 State shield laws usually are of limited scope and structure and protect only certain journalists or types of information from being revealed.

 Freelancers and bloggers are often not included in the definition of a journalist and therefore have not been granted the privilege.
 Many laws include broad exceptions for certain types of information, for example, when it’s applicable to criminal defense cases.
-In the federal arena in 1970, the Department of Justice provided journalists an additional safeguard against being forced to disclose information in court by requiring the approval of the attorney general for department officials to subpoena reporters.
+In 1970 in the federal arena, the Department of Justice provided journalists an additional safeguard against being forced to disclose information in court by requiring the approval of the attorney general for department officials to subpoena reporters.

 Efforts to pass a national shield law continue